Skip to main content

 What you will study

-To graduate, you must complete 16 courses or 192 credit points.
-All courses listed may not be available each semester.
-Each course is valued at 12 credit points.
+To graduate, you must complete 16 courses (subjects) or 192 credit points.
+Each course (subject) is valued at 12 credit points.

-Complete the following courses for 96 credit points:
+Complete the following courses (subjects) for 96 credit points:

 Entry requirements